Bilalyyy/VaporRateLimiter/README.md

 This package assumes you already have an existing Vapor project.

 - You have added **Fluent** as a dependency, and you are using a **Postgres** database.
-- Your application uses an authentication system based on **sessions** (with Vapor's authentication API).
-- You have a `User` model conforming to the `ModelAuthenticatable` protocol.

-If you do not have this setup, please follow the [official Vapor authentication documentation](https://docs.vapor.codes/security/authentication/#session).
+If you do not have this setup, please follow the [official Vapor authentication documentation](https://docs.vapor.codes/getting-started/hello-world/).

 ---